-- The Director or his/her designee may approve emergency procurements up to their delegated signature authority.
+- The Director or their designee may approve emergency procurements up to their delegated signature authority.

 - Include the following documentation in the procurement file:

 - The approved written determination.

 - A written notice stating that the contract is being awarded, or has been awarded, on an emergency basis.